RabbitSrc/rabbit-youtube/README.md

 > // input your key

 # download videos: <br />
-download all videos uploaded by the specified user:
+download all videos uploaded by user id:
 > rabbit-youtube.py -p PLyPg0ySdyY2b4EbCZFdGUScU1xC3RjkXo ~/tmp-test

-download all videos in the specified playlist:
+download all videos by playlist id:
 > rabbit-youtube.py -u GoogleDevelopers ~/tmp-test

 ### how it works###
-* rabbit-youtube uses google api to retrieve the videos from youtube by the given user_id or playlist_id; that's why we need a google api key.
+* rabbit-youtube uses google api to retrieve the videos from youtube by user_id or playlist_id; // that's why we need a google api key.
-* rabbit-youtube uses pytube(https://github.com/nficano/pytube) to get the detail and / download the video by the video id.
+* rabbit-youtube uses pytube(https://github.com/nficano/pytube) to get the detail and download the video by the video id.